 In connection with the Notes, we entered into the privately negotiated capped call transactions, which we refer to as the Capped Calls, with various financial institutions, which we refer to as the option counterparties.
-The Capped Calls remain in effect notwithstanding the Note Repurchases.
+The Capped Calls remain in effect notwithstanding the March 2023 repurchase of a portion of the Notes.
 The Capped Calls are expected generally to reduce the potential dilution to our common stock upon any conversion of the Notes and/or offset any potential cash payments we are required to make in excess of the principal amount upon conversion of any Notes, with such reduction and/or offset subject to a cap.